mmtan/IDA/README.md

 ```

 ## Issues
-* Warning: currently only works with small files at the moment!
+* Warning: currently only works with small files!

 ## Examples
 The following is a simple example.
 That is, we split a file into 10 fragments such that any 5 of them are sufficient to recover the original data.